 3) Correct for multiple comparisons

-Given a set of related GO terms, the Weight method is designed to identify the term that best represents the genes of interest, regardless of where the term falls in the hierarchy.
-This approach is less stringent than Elim, capturing more true positives with the drawback of including additional false positives.
+Given a set of related GO terms, this method is designed to identify the term that best represents the genes of interest, regardless of where the term falls in the hierarchy.
+This approach is less stringent than the High Specificity Pruning, sometime capturing more true positives without the drawback of including additional false positives.
+For instance, if in a given phenotype the biological processes affected include “induction of apoptosis by intra-cellular signals”, “induction of apoptosis by extra-cellular signals”, and “induction of apoptosis by hormones”, this method will report the immediately more general term “induction of apoptosis”.
+This can be seen as the smallest common denominator that gathers what is in common between the significantly affected processes underneath.

 iPathwayGuide and iVariantGuide, are the only tools to provide these advanced correction factors to help you minimize false positives.
 Try them today and see what is truly significant in your data.